The best baritone guitars do not have to be the most expensive.

 It has an alder body and a 3-piece maple neck attached with a neck-through construction.
 The neck has a beautiful ebony fretboard and 24 frets.
 It also has a “Thin U” neck profile that feels pretty great under your hands.

 But this guitar’s strongest point are the amazing pickups.
 It features a pair of active Fishman Fluence SRC Signature pickups that bring impeccable clarity and some pretty versatile features.
+They’re not just for heavy music.

 Although this guitar has the same type of control plate you see on a conventional Telecaster, it includes some additional features with a push and pull volume pot.
 Two additional voicings are available for both pickups.